U.S. Department of Transportation

 UHPC is also being investigated for use in a variety of other applications.
 These applications include precast concrete piles, seismic retrofit of substandard bridge substructures, thin-bonded overlays on deteriorated bridge decks, and security and blast mitigation applications.
 In a general sense, UHPC has proven to be particularly relevant in applications where conventional solutions are lacking.
 For example, conventional connection solutions have hindered the use of prefabricated elements; field-cast UHPC allows for a redesign and simplification of the system while simultaneously promoting long-term durability.

-Bridges with UHPC components are open to traffic in the U.S. and in Canada.
+Bridges with UHPC components are open to traffic in the United States and Canada.
 A listing can be found here.

 Further introductory information on UHPC can be found in Ultra-High Performance Concrete: A State-of-the-Art Report for the Bridge Community (FHWA-HRT-13-060).
 The report compiles more than 30 years of worldwide research, more than 600 English-language references, and 12 years of Federal Highway Administration (FHWA) research and development into a first-of-its-kind reference document for UHPC.
 This report is expected to spur further innovation in the field as innovators will now have an easier time building on the work of their predecessors.
 It will also provide support to technical experts around the United States as they begin facilitating deployment of UHPC technology.